nimroddanielmaayan/chrome-extensions/notes.md

 ### Data and the Chrome Storage API

+- Chrome has a built-in data storage system, which can either be synched or unsynched

 - It's usually best to use `chrome.storage.sync.set` and `chrome.storage.sync.get`, and not the "unsyched" version of these functions, in order to persist data across devices.
+Though sometimes it might make more sense not to synch, depending on the use case

 - The only way to wipe clean the extension's memory (for development purposes), is by removing and re-adding the extension